 Mathematically, the message tensor approximation for the environment can be stated as

-where the product on the LHS runs over all vertices in the network excluding $v$ and the RHS runs over the set $N(v) = \{v_{1}, v_{2}, ..., v_{d}\}$ of $d = \vert N(v) \vert$ neighbors of $v$.
+where the product on the left-hand side runs over all vertices in the network excluding $v$ and the right-hand side runs over the set $N(v) = \{v_{1}, v_{2}, ..., v_{d}\}$ of $d = \vert N(v) \vert$ neighbors of $v$.
 The scalar $\lambda_{v}$ is dependent on the normalization of the message tensors and the tensors of the TNS.
 For illustration, in a $6$-site network, an example of Eq. (\ref{Eq:MessageTensorsEnvironmentApprox}) would be

 This can be used to approximate expectation values (e.g. Eq. \ref{Eq:ApproxSzBP}) or approximately contract a gate with a TNS (e.g. Fig. \ref{fig:Vidal_SU_BP_FU}b).
 Importantly, if the network forms a tree and the message tensors have converged to a fixed point, i.e. they satisfy Eq. (\ref{Eq:MessageTensorSelfConsistency}), then Eq.(\ref{Eq:MessageTensorsEnvironmentApprox}) is exact and no longer an approximation.
-We will now show how belief propagation can be used to transform an arbitrary tensor network into the Vidal gauge, starting with a review of gauging matrix product states (MPSs) from the perspective of belief propagation.
+Next, we will show how belief propagation can be used to transform an arbitrary tensor network state into the Vidal gauge, starting with a review of gauging matrix product states (MPSs) from the perspective of belief propagation.